 Choose M&T Bank if you’re seeking a small auto loan

-As mentioned above, a smaller minimum loan amount works if you’re purchasing an older used vehicle or your first ride.
-Or it could work if you want to make a sizeable down payment on a vehicle and only need to finance a small amount.
+A smaller minimum loan amount works if you’re purchasing an older used vehicle or your first ride.
+It could also work if you want to make a sizeable down payment on a vehicle and only need to finance a small amount.

 Choose USAA for competitive rates

 USAA has some of the lowest rates in the auto lending industry.
-As of 2023’s third quarter, the national average interest rate for a new car is 7.03 percent.
-USAA’s starting rate on a comparable loan is 5.99 percent.
+The average auto loan rate is around 6.73 percent, but USAA starts at a very competitive 5.49 percent.
 Even if you choose not to enroll in autopay and receive the 0.25 percent discount, you can still access an attractive rate.
-The same applies to used car loans — USAA offers an APR as low as 6.09 percent, but the industry average is 11.35 percent.
+The same applies to used car loans — USAA offers an APR as low as 6.44 percent, but the industry average is 11.91 percent.

 Be mindful that the lowest rates on auto loans are generally available to well-qualified borrowers.
-USAA doesn’t disclose specific eligibility guidelines, but you’ll likely need a strong credit score; a consistent, verifiable source of income and a reasonable debt-to-income ratio to qualify for the best loan terms.
+USAA doesn’t disclose specific eligibility guidelines, but you’ll likely need a strong credit score, a consistent income and a reasonable debt-to-income ratio to qualify for the best loan terms.

 Compare more lenders before applying